Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 Some things that can be expected, regardless of where you get your scan are:

-• The scanner tube (bore) will not close at any time and will stay open
+- The scanner tube (bore) will not close at any time and will stay open

-• The scanner and MRI room will stay fully lit
+- The scanner and MRI room will stay fully lit

-• The scanner will not spin around you but stay stationary
+- The scanner will not spin around you but stay stationary

-• Whatever body part you will be getting scanned will need to be at the centre of the tube.
+- Whatever body part you will be getting scanned will need to be at the centre of the tube.

-• MRIs will always be noisy and cannot be “turned down” in volume
+- MRIs will always be noisy and cannot be “turned down” in volume

-• The MRI Tech will stay outside the entire time and will not leave
+- The MRI Tech will stay outside the entire time and will not leave

-• You will be given a “call bell” which is a ball you can squeeze.
+- You will be given a “call bell” which is a ball you can squeeze.
 This sets off an alarm so that the Tech knows you need urgent attention.

-• Your head may still have to go in, depending on the body part being scanned
+- Your head may still have to go in, depending on the body part being scanned

 Picture a toilet paper roll.

-This is exactly what a closed bore magnet is like.
+This is exactly what a closed-bore magnet is like.

-Some patient I have had are surprised to find that the back of the magnet isn’t completely closed and that it actually opens up to the back of the room.
-Once they understand this, they have no issue hopping onto the scanning table.
+Some patients I have had are surprised to find that the back of the magnet isn’t completely closed and that it opens up to the back of the room.

 Conventional closed MRIs are 60cm in diameter.
 This is what people typically think of when they imagine an MRI machine.

-Wide bore MRIs are 70cm in diameter.
+Wide-bore MRIs are 70cm in diameter.
 They are also shorter.
 The overall effect is a much more open feel.

 If going in head first, your head will be closer to the wider opening at the back.

 The good news is that the smaller bore machines are slowly being phased out.
-Most facilities are now opting for wide bore magnets.
+Most facilities are now opting for wide-bore magnets.

 Since these are becoming more popular, most major North American cities have this option.